GoogleChrome/web.dev/src/site/content/en/blog/datatransfer/index.md

 these same interactions to go beyond the browser window.

-Both the browser's built-in drag-and-drop as well as the copy-paste interactions can communicate with other (web) applications, not tied to any origin.
-The API has support for providing multiple data entries with different behaviors based on where data is transferred to.
+Both the browser's built-in drag-and-drop as well as the copy-paste interactions can communicate with other applications web or otherwise, and are not tied to any origin.
+The API supports multiple data entries with different behaviors based on where data is transferred to.
 Your web application can send and receive the transferred data when listening to incoming events.

 This capability can change the way we think about sharing and interoperability in web applications on desktop.
 Transferring data between applications doesn't need to rely on tightly coupled integrations anymore.
-Instead you can give users full control to transfer their data to wherever they would like.
+Instead you can give users full control to transfer data to wherever they like.

 <figure>
   {% YouTube 'EYMgUhn_Zdo' %}